jacoblnd/DeckLab/README.md

 ## Current Implementation

-A deck cipher is automatically generated randomly on page load with the following
+On page load, a constant deck cipher is generated with a sliding window of 4 swaps.
+There is some additional complexity with the choice of which index the top card swaps with to ensure that all 26 swaps are unique.
+The constant sliding window deck cipher has the same properties as the randomly-generated deck cipher described below.

+The randomize deck button generates a deck with transfomrations with the following
 properties:

 1. Each PT symbol maps to 4 swaps.